delthas/minesweeper/README.md

 - [Jingle_Achievement_00.wav by LittleRobotSoundFactory](https://freesound.org/people/LittleRobotSoundFactory/sounds/270404/) : [CC BY 3.0](http://creativecommons.org/publicdomain/zero/1.0/)
 - [Jingle_Lose_00.wav by LittleRobotSoundFactory](https://freesound.org/people/LittleRobotSoundFactory/sounds/270467/) : [CC BY 3.0](http://creativecommons.org/publicdomain/zero/1.0/)

-For all other files, see LICENSE.
+For all other files, the project is licensed under the MIT license.